dikshathakur3119/AustralianOpen10yearsDataAnalysis/README.md

 # AustralianOpen10yearsDataAnalysis
-Data analysis and visualization of ten years Australian Open matches (2004-2014)
+Data analysis and interactive visualization of ten years Australian Open matches (2004-2014)

 Use AusOpenDataVisualization file to see my data analysis and visualization with ratianae behind it.